Enacted on March 1, 2008

 - Peer reviewers are responsible for maintaining objectivity and fairness in manuscript review.

 - Peer reviewers are responsible for providing written, unbiased feedback without personal comments or criticism.

 - Peer reviewers are responsible for maintaining the confidentiality of the review process, not sharing, discussing with third parties.
 Any related concerns should be discussed only with the Editor-in-Chief.

-- Peer reviewers shall not use or steal content of the manuscript for any purpose other than manuscript review.
+- Peer reviewers shall not use or plagiarize content of the manuscript for any purpose other than manuscript review.

 Article 4.
-Ethics of Editor-in Chief and Editorial Board
+Ethical Conduct of Editor-in Chief and Editorial Board

 - Editor-in-Chief shall manage and supervise the entire manuscript review process.

 - Editor-in-Chief and Associate Editors shall not reveal information related to the entire the review process.

 - Editor-in-Chief is responsible for correcting errors that may occur in the process of publication, and shall disclose the corrections in writing.

 - The matters on research ethics shall be deliberated by the "Committee on Reward, Punishment and Ethics" (hereinafter referred to as "Ethics Committee”) of the Association.